White Bean Alfredo is a delicious healthy vegan alternative to traditional high fat Alfredo Sauce.

-Besides being healthier than traditional Alfredo sauce, this version whips up in a matter of minutes, making it a wonderfully quick weeknight meal.
+Besides being healthier and cheaper than traditional Alfredo sauce, this "Faux Fredo" whips up in a matter of minutes.
+Perfect for a quick weeknight meal.

 White Bean Alfredo Sauce

 - 1 can 15 ounce white beans (cannelini, navy, small white, etc.)